blackbhc/refactor/development-manual/development.md

   - `open_file`: open a hdf5 file and return its id, private.

-  - `push(void* buffer, std::string dataset_name)`: the main interface to push a array of data to a existing dataset, the dataset name should be the absolute path of the dataset, e.g. `/group1/group2/dataset_name`.
+  - `push(void* buffer, unsigned int len, std::string dataset_name)`: the main interface to push a array of data to a existing dataset, the dataset name should be the absolute path of the dataset, e.g. `/group1/group2/dataset_name`.
 If such dataset does not exist, the writer will create it automatically.
 The data type of the dataset will be restored by `node`, during creation of the dataset.